-The standard number for admissions to Year 3 in 2012/2013 is 60.
-Once term begins our governing body may allow a maximum of 34 children in each class.
+The standard number for admissions to Year 3 in 2015/2016 is 64.
+Our governing body may allow a maximum of 34 children in each class.
 Our normal admission area is bounded by Ashgate Road, Loundsley Green Road, Newbold Road, Hawksley Avenue and Fairfield Road.
 Full details of admission arrangements are available from the www.derbyshire.gov.uk website.